drforr/Perl-Mogrify/README.md

 # THE POLICIES

-A large number of Enforcer modules are distributed with Perl::Mogrify.
+A large number of Transformer modules are distributed with Perl::Mogrify.
 They are described briefly in the companion document [Perl::Mogrify::PolicySummary](https://metacpan.org/pod/Perl::Mogrify::PolicySummary) and in more detail in the individual modules themselves.
-Say `"perlcritic -doc PATTERN"` to see the perldoc for all Enforcer modules that match the regex `m/PATTERN/ixms`
+Say `"perlcritic -doc PATTERN"` to see the perldoc for all Transformer modules that match the regex `m/PATTERN/ixms`

 There are a number of distributions of additional policies on CPAN.
 If